bekencorp/bk_idk/docs/bk7258/en/developer-guide/error_log/bk_log.rst

 :link_to_translation:`zh_CN:[中文]`

-Here introduces the log output method for Armino platform, it also works for dual cores SoC.
+Here introduces the log output method for Armino platform, it also works for multi-core SoC.

  - log data from CPU0 are output through DL_UART0.(The defualt baudrate of DL_UART0 is 115.2kbps)
  - log data from CPU1 are forwarded to CPU0 via mailbox, and then output to DL_UART0 by CPU0.